 My first iSUP was too small for a beginner my size (10’6″ x 30″ x 6″).
 I stuck with it and made it work, but I thrived once I was on a board that was big enough for me.

-Below is a collection of our favorite inflatable paddle boards that work best for heavy paddlers.
-These boards offer wider platforms and shapes for more stability and better rigidity for a higher weight capacity, and they continue to perform as well with a heavier rider as they do with a lighter one.
+Below is a collection of our favorite inflatable paddle boards that work well for heavier paddlers.
+These boards offer wider platforms and shapes for more stability and higher weight capacity, and they continue to perform as well with a heavier rider as they do with a lighter one.

 Best Paddle Board for Heavy Persons Comparison Chart